 - Plastic sheet or banana leaf to pat the vade

-- In a mixing bowl mix sorghum flour, turmeric powder, red chilli powder, salt, grated ginger, finely chopped coriander leaves, add hot oil, mix well, add lukewarm water in stages to knead the dough.
+- In a mixing bowl mix sorghum flour, whole wheat flour, turmeric powder, red chilli powder, salt, grated ginger, finely chopped coriander leaves, add hot oil, mix well, add lukewarm water in stages to knead the dough.
 Knead well to make a soft but slightly firm dough.
 The dough should be such that you can pat a portion of the dough into a poori shape on a plastic sheet.

 - As the oil gets heated, grease a plastic sheet or a banana leaf with oil,apply a little oil to your palms, fingers, take a small portion of the dough, roll it between your palms to make a round.
 Pat it with your palm on the greased plastic sheet evenly on all sides to form a circle of about 3″ diameter.
 Vade are a little thicker than pooris.

 FRYING THE VADE :

 - Gently slide the disc into the hot oil, press it lightly with a slotted spoon so that it puffs up, once golden turn over and fry until golden brown on other side on low to medium flame.

 - Once done remove the vada with the slotted spoon draining excess oil by holding the slotted spoon against the inside of the kadai.
 Transfer onto a slotted container below which an absorbent paper is kept.
 This prevents the vade from sticking to the paper.
 Continue in the same manner with the rest of the flattened discs.Serve hot with chutney of your choice or spicy gravied vegetable.

 - This proportion yeilds 14 vade.

 - I follow method 1 since its easier to roll the vade gently.
 I’d like to very frank out here, not all the vade that I roll puff up, some puff up partially, but yes I can vouch for the taste.